 |Terminal Fee||Php15 x 2 (vice versa)|

 |Coastal Tour||Php800||Trysicle rental|

 Just include necessary adjustments depending on your food intake.
 J

 TRIVIA ABOUT SIQUIJOR

-When the Spaniards first set foot in the island, they were captivated by fireflies swarming around the Molave trees, hence the nickname “Isla del Fuego” which means Island of Fire.
+When the Spaniards first set foot on the island, they were captivated by fireflies swarming around the Molave trees, hence the nickname “Isla del Fuego” which means the Island of Fire.

 In terms of land area and population, Siquijor is the third smallest province in the country.
 It is composed of six towns.

 - For more virtual and interactive live updates, you can check our INSTAGRAM PAGE or follow us on TWITTER.

 - Be part of Love.
 Eat.
 Wander.
 Facebook Community Page for more updates, travel and parenting tips, or if you want to share your trip/parenting experiences with others.
 You can also visit our YouTube Channel for videos.

 Should you want to add/dispute something in this article, please leave a comment below.
 We would love to hear from you!